 Just mull, is there a need for a sales process to efficiently drive our sales team?
 If you’re a sales manager handling a team that operates without any process, let me share a scenario.
 Your team is performing a number of different activities every day, across accounts and deals.

 The only metric monitored and tracked is the number of closed deals and their value.
 There is no clue and understanding of the number of activities performed by the sales rep on a daily basis.
 The revenue produced by the team is dipping, and no one has a clue as to why this is happening.

 Does this sound familiar to you?
 Then the only answer is yes, the team needs a sales process for their operations.

-It is becomes tedious and tough to analyze team performance if there are no activity metrics available.
-If you want to understand how to take a deal forward, there you require a set process which explains each stage of the sales process.
+It is becoming tedious and tough to analyze team performance if there are no activity metrics available.
+If you want to understand how to make a deal forward, there you require a set process that explains each stage of the sales process.
 Each sales rep should be accountable for sticking to the defined process and guiding the customer through a sale.
 Once the process is implemented, it is easier to analyze bottlenecks and understand how each bottleneck could be tackled.

 Sales process vs. Sales methodology

 The terms sales process and sales methodology are usually used interchangeably, but they are unique sales concepts with key differences.